inexorgame-obsolete/blog-data/post/2015/08-17-new-services.md

 * Creating a global authentication service
 * Additionally offer protection
 * Offer statistics using [Valve's server protocol](https://developer.valvesoftware.com/wiki/Server_queries).
-* A league / statistics service similliar to *Origin's* Sauerbraten tracker.
+* A league / statistics service similar to *Origin's* Sauerbraten tracker.

 ### Notes about the forum
 Currently the forum is in a testing phase, which means that registration requires administrative approval.
 Anyhow we'd like everyone to contribute to the forum.
-We just want to be sure everything work's propperly.
+We just want to be sure everything work's properly.
 On a side note: entries on the *Content* category will officially listed on our website, which is why they are moderated.

 ### Help is appreciated